sagungargs15/sagungargs15.github.io/about.md

 - Well-rounded interpersonal skills, and experience interacting with diverse personalities
 - Deep understanding of project management principles and best practices
 - Exceptional communication and presentation skills

+#### Data Engineering
+- Grow a team of data engineers
+- Scale our data pipelines and tools
+- Drive the collection of new data from Data Sources
+- Improve our data model and instrumentation
+- Identify and build shared libraries and resources for Data Science work such as, forecasting tooling, anomaly detection at scale, and support for different machine learning approaches

 #### Attitude towards others: